Adopt A Bloodhound

 Adopting a Bloodhound

-Learn about about acquiring a Bloodhound – the pros and cons of adopting versus going through a breeder, and associated costs.
+Frequently asked questions about acquiring an Bloodhound - the pros and cons of adopting versus going through a breeder, and associated costs.

 The cost of a Bloodhound can vary depending on factors such as breeder reputation, bloodline, and location.
 On average, you can expect to pay anywhere from $600 to $1,200 for a Bloodhound puppy.
 However, prices can go higher for Bloodhounds from well-known or champion bloodlines.